ddiazdom/lcg/README.md

 The compression algorithm of **LCG** is optimized to work with collections of strings that do not exceed the 4 GBs in length.
 This cap in enough for most practical applications.
 However, if your collection contains strings longer than that value, you can pass the flag ``-l/--long-strings``.

-**NOTE**: The current implementation only works in "long-string mode".
-Please, always use the ``-l`` flag regardless if the strings are short.
-The output should be the same.
+Note the 4GB cap is on the string length, not the collection size.
+For instance, you can have a 1TB-size collection, but if all the strings are less than 4GB in length, then the ``-l`` flag is not necessary.

 # Bugs